Perfect bidder collusion through bribe and request: Proof of Proposition

+In the equilibrium, as explained above, upon receiving an on-path proposal, clearly it is not profitable for any type $v_2$ to deviate on the path--i.e., it is not profitable for type $v_2 \le b(v_1)+v_1$ to accept $r$ nor for type $v_2 >b(v_1)+v_1$ to accept $b(v_1)$.
+Thus the continuation games are never played and become off-path events.
+We next turn to off-path deviations.

 There are two types of off-path deviations in the equilibrium.
 First, there are many unsent off-path proposals by bidder 1.
 Second, because in the equilibrium, given an on-path proposal, bidder 2 on the path is supposed to accept the proposal with probability one, rejection becomes an off-path deviation as well.
 However, for the latter type of off-path deviations, it is straightforward to see that for any belief of bidder 1 it is not profitable for any type of bidder 2 to reject the received equilibrium proposal, since it is a weakly dominant strategy for bidder 1 to submit a bid of his valuation in the auction.
-So the only non-trivial type of off-path deviations is the former, which is two dimensional and thus of a large set.
+So the only nontrivial type of off-path deviations is the former.

-Below, we show that there exists a system of off-path beliefs of bidder 2 such that given the resulting best-response of bidder 2, it is not profitable for bidder 1 to deviate to any off-path proposals.
-In particular, the off-path beliefs of bidder 2 are reasonable in the sense of the D1 criterion.